Khirimi: Production and use

-The Khirimi was produced by gunsmith guilds and workshops across the North and South Caucasus, including in Dagestan, Chechnya, Ingushetia, Karabakh, Georgia, Kabardino-Balkaria, Armenia, and some parts of Iran.
+The Khirimi was produced by gunsmith guilds and workshops across the North and South Caucasus, including in Dagestan (notably in Kharbuk and Kubachi, and Verkhneye), Chechnya (in Dargo, Miskir-Yurt, Vedeno and Starye Atagi) Ingushetia, Karabakh, Georgia, Kabardino-Balkaria, Armenia, and some parts of Iran.

 It saw extensive use during the Caucasian War and the Russo-Circassian War.
 Photographic evidence confirms its use by irregular forces and militias during the Russo-Turkish War (1877–1878), even as more modern breech-loading rifles, such as the Berdan, Krnka, Carle, Snider, Martini, were becoming available.

 Russia would go on to issue official military rifles to their Cossack division that were more in line with the form of the Khirimi than the standard infantry rifle.

 Origin of the name

 The name "Khirimi" is derived from the word "Crimea" (Qırım).
 This is because the high-quality damascus steel barrels were primarily forged in the Crimea, notably in the city of Bakhchysarai, and then imported into the Caucasus region to be stocked, locked, and decorated by local gunsmiths.
 This practice of importing barrels from specialized centers was common throughout the Ottoman Empire and its periphery.